BabylonJS/OldDocumentationSite/content/How_To/Particles/Solid_Particles.md

 #### Intermediate way
 When you set the SPS `useModelMaterial` property to `true`, this enables the support for MultiMaterial.
 You can also enable this support by just setting the property `enableMultiMaterial` to `true`.
-The difference is that, in this case, the support is enabled but the model materials aren't copied at construction time.
+In this case, the difference is that the support is enabled but the model materials aren't copied at construction time.

 You may want then to use your own set of materials instead of the model ones.
 So, whatever the SPS is immutable or not and whatever you're using `enableMultiMaterial` or `useModelMaterial`, you can pass your own materials to the SPS once it's build with the method `sps.setMultiMaterials(arrayOfMaterials)`.